rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     [root@localhost folder1]# ls
     file11  file12
     ```

-4. Change to the folder2 directory and list its contents here:
+4. Change to the "folder2" directory and list its contents here:

-5. Change back to your home directory and list “all” the hidden files and folders.
+5. Change back to your home directory and list “all” the hidden files and folders:

     ```bash
     [root@localhost folder2]# cd